admin-cf-1/cardano-coin-selection/information/specification.md

 ## Largest-First

-The **Largest-First** coin selection algorithm processes [outputs](#requested-output-list) in _descending order of coin value, from _largest_ to _smallest_.
+The **Largest-First** coin selection algorithm processes [outputs](#requested-output-list) in _descending order of coin value_, from _largest_ to _smallest_.

-For each output, it repeatedly selects the /largest/ remaining unspent UTxO entry until the value of selected entries is greater than or equal to the value of that output.
+For each output, it repeatedly selects the _largest remaining_ unspent UTxO entry until the value of selected entries is greater than or equal to the value of that output.